 I drove up the hill, cautiously made the first right, and found myself driving up to the edge of the highway!

-As I said a silent thank you to the couple, I turned right on to the highway, towards the coast, while Google Maps told me to turn left, towards yet another logging road through the woods of central New Brunswick.
-This time I ignored Google Maps, turned up the music, and 20-minutes later, happily pulled into a gas station on the coast.
+As I said a silent thank you to the couple (and the Goddesses and the Gods, of course), I turned right on to the highway towards the coast.
+All the while Google Maps told me to turn left, towards yet another logging road through the woods of central New Brunswick.
+This time I ignored Google Maps, turned up the music, and 20-minutes later happily pulled into a gas station on the coast.
 Thats when the full weight of the relieve at how fortunate I was hit me, along with the gravity of what could have been had I not kept my cool or had I made one wrong decision or move amidst that unplanned misadventure.
-Once again, I thanked my lucky stars.

 Why This Story?
 Why Now?